9 Healthy Snacks You Can Prep in 5 Minutes or Less

 This combination of protein and fiber will boost your energy levels and keep you full until your next proper meal.
 And don’t think this has to be complicated: You can slice up a cucumber in minutes, or open a bag of baby carrots in seconds.

-If you have time, cut up veggies in bulk and place in containers or baggies to bring in throughout the week.
-Vary vegetables to avoid monotony—give zucchini sticks, bell pepper slices and crisp radish pieces a try.
+If you have time, cut up veggies in bulk and place in containers or baggies to bring with you throughout the week.
+Vary vegetables to avoid monotony.
+Give juicy cherry tomatoes, red bell pepper slices, and crisp radish pieces a try.

 Hard-boiled eggs

-This one requires some at-home prep.
-In just 15 minutes a week, you can prepare hard boiled eggs for several days.
-This protein-rich snack is loaded with monounsaturated and polyunsaturated fats, both of which are beneficial for heart health.
-These portable bites take just 30 seconds to peel, so they make a smart choice any time hunger strikes.
+In just 15 minutes a week of at-home prep, you can prepare hard boiled eggs for several days.
+This protein-rich snack takes just 30 seconds to peel, so they make for an easy choice anytime hunger strikes.

 Plain, nonfat Greek yogurt

-Stash a supply of single-serve Greek yogurt containers in your fridge for a bite that requires absolutely no prep.
-Compared to ordinary yogurt, Greek yogurt has twice the protein and contains healthy probiotics.
-It's thicker, too, so it takes longer to eat.
-This can help you eat less, and stop when you’re full.
+Stash a supply of single-serve Greek yogurt containers in your fridge for a bite that requires no prep.
+Compared to ordinary yogurt, Greek yogurt has about twice the protein and contains healthy probiotics, which are beneficial for gut health.
+It's thicker, too, so it offers a more satisfying bite.
+This can help you eat less.

 A morsel of dark chocolate